plasmoduck/modwm/README.md

 ### Changelog:

 2020-10-23 - Added 'colors' to support changing color schemes on the fly.
 Source them in config.def.h by #include "colors/gruvbox.h"
 	     Also added 'statusbars' directory so support themed statusbars.
+Please install 'font-awesome' to see glyphs.

 2020-10-14 - Changed color scheme and added some extra key bindings for my ~/bin files